social-web/activity_streams/README.md

 ## Usage

-You can load an object via JSON or assignment.
+You can load an object via JSON, assignment, or a block.

 ### Via JSON